 Take a look at the full Galaxy DX-959 Review here.

-The first thing to note is that all of these radios I have selected would serve you well.
+The first thing to note is that all of these CBs I have selected would serve you well.

-If you want a radio that does everything and does it well then the Galaxy DX-959 is a fine radio and is unlikely to disappoint.
+If you want a radio that does everything and does it well then the Galaxy DX-959 is a fine piece of equipment and is unlikely to disappoint.

 For those of you that want something relatively cheap to get you started or for occasional use then the Uniden PRO505XL will certainly do you just fine.